darius/tailbiter/grammar/README.md

 * Sketch ways to scale this up to the full grammar, and pick one.
   (This'll include deciding on a parsing algorithm!
 LL(1), PEG, derivatives?)

+* Make sure all the code here stays within the Tailbiter subset of Python, for self-hosting.